electrode-io/electrode-native/global-cli/README.md

 These two responsibilities can be summarized as follow :

-- `Bootstraping` : Whenever the user run `ern` comand for the first time ever on his/her workstation, the global client will create the platform folders and initial configuration file and will download the latest platform version.
+- `Bootstraping` : Whenever the user run `ern` comand for the first time ever on his/her workstation, the global client will create the platform folders and initial configuration file and will install the latest platform version.

 - `Proxy to local client` : If there is at least a version of the platform installed, this global client will just act as a proxy to the local client ([ern-local-cli](../ern-local-cli)) of the currently activated platform version.